16 (band): Reformation, Bridges to Burn, and Deep Cuts from Dark Clouds (2007–2014)

-The Lifespan of a Moth and Dream Squasher (2015–present)
+The Lifespan of a Moth, Dream Squasher, Into Dust, Guides for the Misguided (2015–present)

 On May 18, 2016, Stereogum premiered a new track from Lifespan of a Moth, "The Absolute Center of a Pitch Black Heart".

 On June 9, 2016, Decibel premiered 16's video for "Peaches, Cream and The Placenta".
 Guitarist Bobby Ferry said of the track, "The song is a stressed-out walk down a well-trodden trail that we have been prancing down since the early '90s.
 The lyrics delicately touch with all thumbs on the subject of addictive personality sorcery that creates unintended helpless victims."
 The video was directed by longtime 16 collaborator and producer, Jeff Forrest.

 In June 2016, it was announced that "Landloper" was the opening track from Lifespan of a Moth.

+Shortly after, Alex Shuster joined the band as 2nd guitar player.

 On August 15, 2016, guitarist Bobby Ferry discussed Lifespan of a Moth on the Everything Went Black podcast, hosted by Tombs frontman Mike Hill.

+In 2017 and 2018 the band embarked on number of extensive European tours with Grime and Primitive Man, playing Desertfest and Bloodshed Fest accordingly.

-In 2020, a brand new album, entitled Dream Squasher was announced for release on June 5.
-Ferry undertook the vocal duties, as Cris Jerue retired from the music industry.
+In 2020, the album, entitled Dream Squasher was announced for release on June 5.
+Bobby Ferry undertook the vocal duties, as Cris Jerue retired from music business.

+In 2022, the band continued their creative momentum by releasing the album Into Dust via Relapse Records.
+It received positive reviews from Spin, Metal Hammer, New Noise, and Decibel Magazine.

+In early 2025, Relapse Records announced that "Guides for the Misguided" will be the title of 10th album.
+Out on Feb 7 2025 and followed by a European tour to support the release.